 It is a sad reality that parents who are protective factors are not commonly encountered by professionals.
 It is also a reality that many exploited children are in the care system with no parental eyes alert to professional failures.

 Professionals are therefore not accustomed to engaging with or being accountable to protective parents, or their responses and actions (or lack of) being scrutinised or challenged by them.
 This may be leading to the negative labelling of parents who are responding exactly as they should be doing if their exploited child's case trajectory is being driven to the detriment of their safety and well-being.

 Of equal concern is the impact of poor responses which are inadvertently but directly benefitting those behind the exploitation of children by enabling or accelerating easier or greater manipulation over young influential minds, leading to extreme misery and trauma within families.

 These issues were robustly echoed by all attending organisations and charities working with parents of exploited children, be it CCE or CSE or Radicalisation.

-In view of the huge recognition and support to view protective parents as partners and to advance highlighted concerns, a national professional / practitioner-led advisory group (PIES - Parents as Partners in Exploitation Safeguarding) has been confirmed which will commence work to take next steps forward.
+In view of the huge recognition and support to view protective parents as partners and to advance highlighted concerns, a national professional / practitioner-led advisory group (PIES - Parents as Partners in Exploitation Safeguarding) was set up following the round-table to take next steps forward.
 The group meets quarterly at the House of Commons.